Your Responsibility Code

 - Do not jump from lift.
 In the event of stoppage, the Ski Patrol will evacuate you.

-- Inverted aerial maneuvers (flips) are not recommended.
+- Inverted aerial maneuvers (flips) are prohibited.

 - A valid area lift ticket or pass must be visible at all times.
 Ohio Revised Code 2911.21 (A) (2) Criminal Trespass.

 - Release strap or ski brakes are required on all skis, snowboards, and snowblades.
 Skiers, snowboarders, and snowbladers must comply with all equipment and procedure requirements.